 Chase Slate’s Advantages

 A big advantage of this card is the promotional financing offer with no balance transfer fee.
-This can save you up to $50 on every $1,000 transferred, which can become a considerable expense if you have thousands in credit card debt.
+This can save you up to $50 on every $1,000 transferred, which would help you avoid a considerable expense, especially if you have thousands in credit card debt.

 When you transfer your balance from your existing accounts, you stand to gain some advantages.
-First, you are avoiding interest charges for 15 months, which can help you to pay down your balance much sooner than you could have if a portion of every payment was being devoted to interest charges.
-In addition, you can consolidate debts from different credit cards, so that you no longer have to make multiple payments.
-Also, reducing the number of accounts to which you owe money can reduce your stress, as each account will send you a separate statement each month showing different levels of debt and interest charges.
+First, you are avoiding interest charges for 15 months, which can help you pay down your balance much sooner than you could have if a portion of every payment was being devoted to interest charges.
+In addition, you can consolidate debts from different credit cards, so you no longer have to make multiple payments.
+Also, reducing the number of accounts to which you owe money can reduce your stress, as you limit the number of accounts sending you separate statements each month showing different levels of debt and interest charges.

-Furthermore, cardholders can take advantage of the Blueprint program, which can help cardholders save money on interest charges, and come up with a plan to pay down their debt as soon as possible.
+Furthermore, cardholders can take advantage of the Blueprint program, which can help participants find ways to save money on interest charges, and come up with a plan to pay down their debt as soon as possible.

-Finally, this card has no annual fee, a big plus for those who carry a balance on their credit cards.
+Finally, this card has no annual fee, a big plus for those who carry a balance on their credit cards — and no penalty APR (Penalty APRs typically get imposed when you are 60 days late in making your payments).

 Chase Slate’s Disadvantages

 Slate is not a rewards card, so you will not earn any points, miles or cash back from this card.
-And unlike some rewards cards that are marketed to travelers, this card has a 3% foreign transaction fee, so there will be additional costs to consider if you make purchases outside of the U.S.
+And unlike some rewards cards that are marketed to travelers, this card has a 3% foreign transaction fee, so there will be additional costs to consider if you plan to use the card to make purchases outside of the U.S.

 Most significantly, some debtors can get into trouble with the promotional financing offer if they use it to postpone debt repayment rather than facilitate it — kicking the can down the road, in effect.
 One bad habit you can get into is to transfer your existing balances to this card, but fail to make any progress repaying the debt, or even incur more debt.